Black serif text that reads "Answers-FAQ."

 Academic advisors do not administer course waitlists.

-After following the instructions above, students may contact the academic department that administers a specific course for assistance.
+If significant time has elapsed between checking Testudo and following the instructions above, and no changes in course availability have been observed, then students may contact the academic department that administers the course for more information.
 Go-to bsci.umd.edu/register for a list of contacts.

 A request for high credit load (credit overload) is an exception to policy that is ruled on by the College of CMNS.
 Exceptions to College and University policy (such as credit overload) are approved only under rare and extenuating circumstances.